-Students should arrive at school with their Chromebooks and only utilize their Chromebooks for academic work.
+Students should arrive at school with their fully-charged Chromebooks and only utilize their Chromebooks for academic work.
 Students should also abide by all provisions of the Westport Community Schools Acceptable Use Policy.
 Students should also not mark the Chromebook with stickers, markers, etc. or intentionally damage the Chromebook.
-By accepting the school Chromebook, students agree to return the Chromebook and charger to WHS in the same condition it was received if students transfer or withdraw from WHS prior to graduation.
+By accepting the school Chromebook, students agree to return the Chromebook and charger to WMS in the same condition it was received if students transfer or withdraw from WMS prior to graduation.
+It is the responsibility of students and/or families to pay for any non-accidental damage to Chromebooks.